-- Mileage reimbursement for all members traveling to/from required events. - Increased living allowance for returning members in leadership positions. - Housing or technology stipends.
+- Mileage reimbursement for all members traveling to/from required events. - Increased living allowance for returning members in leadership positions.
+Members must have a different position description outlining leadership duties to justify the higher stipend amount. - Housing or technology stipends.

 Member Time Tracking and Timesheets